NASA-SW-VnV/fret/fret-electron/docs/_media/user-interface/export&import/export.md

 # How to export requirements and variables from FRET

 FRET users can export and share their requirements and variables.
 FRET exports requirements in JSON or Markdown format.
-Fret exports variables in JSON format.
+FRET exports variables in JSON format.

 To export requirements or to export requirements and variables from your FRET installation, click the **upward arrow** button.
 ***